 What Physical Care Actually Buys You in a Virtual-First World

 The question I keep getting from founders is the one that comes next.
-If virtual care is winning the easy convenience — the on-demand consult, the script refill, the quick triage — what is physical care actually for?
-What does a clinic do in a world where most of the care that used to require a building no longer does?
+If virtual care is winning the easy convenience (on-demand care, Rx refills, quick triage) what is physical care actually for?
+What does a clinic do in a world where care that used to require a building no longer does?

-The answer most people give is defensive.
+I hear a lot of defensive answers.
 Physical exists for the things virtual can't do yet — procedures, imaging, hands-on exams.
-Wait long enough and even those shrink.
-Frame physical that way and it sounds like a retreating category.
+These will also shrink as technology evolves.
+When you frane physical clinics that way, it sounds like a retreating category.

 The Reframe

 Virtual care didn't replace physical care.
 It commodified the easy parts of it.
-The quick consult is solved.
-The triage layer is solved.
-Anything that's mostly information exchange between a patient and a provider can happen on a screen, and increasingly that's table stakes rather than differentiation.
+Virtual care solves the 30 minute meeting that should have been an email.
+Anything that's mostly information exchange between a patient and a provider can happen on a screen.

-What virtual care did not commodify, and what almost nobody is talking about, is real convenience.
+What virtual care hasn't commodified is real convenience.
 The kind that matters when a patient has actual care needs.

 So here's the contrarian frame the rest of this post is built on.
 In-person care, designed correctly, is the most convenient form of care a patient can receive.
 Not the fastest to access.
 Not the lowest in friction at the front door.
 The most convenient over the arc of getting better.

 That sentence sounds wrong because of how the industry has been training patients for the last twenty years.
 Convenience has been collapsed into a single dimension: speed of access.
 Tap an app, see a clinician in six minutes.
-That's a real product, and for a real category of needs it's the right answer.
-But it's a narrow definition of convenience that holds up only when the underlying need is narrow.
+For a real category of needs it's the right product.
+It's a narrow definition of convenience that holds up only when the underlying need is narrow.

 For everyone else, convenience is something different.